humanmade/hm-gutenberg-tools/README.md

 Install as a plugin, mu-plugin, or you can include it in your theme/plugin.

+You will need to run `yarn && yarn build` in in the hm-gutenberg-tools directory to ensure all the built files are available (In the future I hope to make this step redundant and provide built release versions).

 Note that if you are including in a theme (or anywhere outside of plugins/mu-plugins directories) you must define `HM_GB_TOOLS_DIR` and `HM_GB_TOOLS_URL`.
 For example

 ```